csteach441/csteach441.github.io/bibliography.md

   * Nielsen, J. *Heuristic evaluation.* Usability inspection methods.
 New York.
 John Wiley and Sons.
 P. 30.
 1994.
   * Robinson, W.L. *Conscious competency - the mark of a competent instructor.* Personnel Journal, 53.
 PP. 538-9.
 1974.
   * Tyldesley, D.A. *Employing usability engineering in the development of office products.* Computer Journal, Vol. 31.
 No. 5, PP. 431-436.
 1988.
+-->

-##### Week 12 - 3rd April 2019
+##### Week 12 - 1st April 2020

   * Card, S.K., Moran, T.P. and Newell, A. *The psychology of human-computer interaction.* Lawrence Erlbaum Associates.
 1983.
   * Cooper, A. et al. *About Face 3: The essentials of interaction design.* Wiley.
 2007.
--->

-##### Week 11 - 25th March 2020

   * Shackel, B. *Usability - context, framework, design, and evolution.* Human factors for informatics usability.
 Cambridge University Press.
 PP. 21-38.
 1991.

+##### Week 11 - 25th March 2020

+  * N/A - Presentations

 ##### Week 10 - 18th March 2020